Google Data Studio – How to transpose columns of metrics to rows inside a table chart

 CASE

-WHEN Metric = "Pageviews" THEN Pageviews
+WHEN Metric name = "Pageviews" THEN Pageviews

-WHEN Metric = "Sessions" THEN Sessions
+WHEN Metric name = "Sessions" THEN Sessions

-WHEN Metric = "Users" THEN Users
+WHEN Metric name = "Users" THEN Users

 ELSE 0